marekborowiec/kinda_date/README.md

 ## Interface
 The script has several hard-coded variables that need to be set before use:
 ```
-trees_dir <- file.path("./trees/")
+trees_dir <- file.path("./trees")
 ```
-Change `./trees/` to the relative or absolute path to the directory with your gene trees.
+Change `./trees` to the relative or absolute path to the directory with your gene trees.
+Do not include trailing `/` in your directory name.
 ```
 trees_files <- dir(path=trees_dir, pattern="*.treefile")
 ```